fox-daniel/opentelemetry-otlp-capnp/README.md

 # opentelemetry-capnp
-OpenTelemetry Exporters and Recievers that use Cap'N Proto
+## OpenTelemetry Exporters and Recievers that use Cap'N Proto
+Cap'N Proto has the potential to offer improvements in performance and security in the OpenTelemetry ecosystem.
+This crate will have a minimal implementation.